mikerowehl/mikerowehl.github.com/_posts/2005-10-12-social-computing.markdown

-If you have your own hot buttons you would like to see us cover please leave a comment or email me at miker at bitsplitter dot net.
+If you have your own hot buttons you would like to see us cover please leave a comment or email me.